 Now Thomas is speaking up for Elijah, serving as his voice.
 “I’m creating an echo for him, Elijah’s echo, to raise awareness of the severity of food allergies and anaphylaxis,” Thomas says.
-He is also speaking out about the urgent need for food allergy education and training in preschools and daycare centers.
+He speaks out about the need for food allergy education and training in preschools and daycare centers.

-In a Q&A interview with Allergy & Asthma Network, Thomas Silvera talks about his son’s legacy.
+In a Q&A interview with Allergy & Asthma Network, Thomas Silvera spoke about his son’s legacy.

 Thomas: It’s great news.
 We fought for this.
-I have stressed the training aspect of the amendment in particular.
-It’s a step in the right direction for all of us seeking change.
+I have stressed the training aspect in particular.
 I believe it will give comfort to those in the food allergy community who rely on daycare for their children.

 I keep stressing that staff at daycare sites must be vigilant to make sure any child with a severe food allergy is protected from accidental exposures and treated with epinephrine in case an accidental exposure occurs.

 Access to epinephrine auto-injectors and staff training look good on a piece of paper for legislation, but it’s not enough.
-We don’t know if preschools are implementing these requirements.
 There needs to be regular checks and follow-through at each facility to ensure safety.

 Q: What do you want people to understand or learn from your son’s tragedy?